 The South Korean Navy tows a North Korean fishing boat to the North in the East Sea, Nov.
 8, 2019.
 (Yonhap)

 “Deeply concerned,” the Washington-based Committee for Human Rights in North Korea said in a statement Nov.
 7, when South Korea had deported North Koreans for the first time since the 1953 Korean War armistice.

 The two North Korean fishermen were suspected of fleeing to the South on a fishing boat after killing 16 of their colleagues.
 South Korea’s Unification Ministry cited safety concern for the public in its decision to expell the North Koreans.

-The government’s swift expulsion of the North Koreans has drawn criticism from local human rights groups and experts, who say that Seoul not only failed to protect the two North Koreans despite a constitutional mandate to do so, but violated the international convention on torture.
+The government’s swift expulsion of the North Koreans has drawn criticism from human rights experts and groups, who say that Seoul not only failed to protect the two North Koreans despite a constitutional mandate to do so, but violated the international convention on torture.

 But the Unification Ministry maintains the North Korean fishermen are not South Korean nationals governed by local laws and that the expulsion did not violate international law.

 ‘Escapees entitled to protection as S. Korean nationals’

-“The two deportees became South Korean nationals once they signed, as confirmed by the Unification Ministry, the letters of defection,” said Jhe Seong-ho, who teaches international law at Chung-Ang University.
+“The two deportees became South Korean nationals once they signed, as confirmed by the Unification Ministry, the letters of defection,” said Jhe Seong-ho, an international law professor at Chung-Ang University.
 Other experts said the escapees are South Korean nationals regardless of what they signed.

-“Given our Constitution, the two deportees are South Koreans, entitled to the same rights and due process under local laws,” said Cha Jina, a law professor at Korea University, referring to Article 3 of the Constitution that stipulates the country’s territory extends to North Korea, including the adjacent islets.
+“Given our Constitution, the two deportees are South Koreans, entitled to the same rights and due process under local laws,” said Cha Jina, a Korea University professor of constitutional law, referring to Article 3 of the Constitution that stipulates the country’s territory extends to North Korea, including the adjacent islets.

 The Unification Ministry disagrees.

 “First, they didn’t become South Korean nationals since we didn’t see their sincere intentions to defect.
-Hence, local laws didn’t apply to them,” the ministry’s spokesperson told The Korea Herald.
+So, local laws didn’t apply to them,” the ministry’s spokesperson told The Korea Herald.
 “Second, the North Koreans posed a threat to the public safety here, which led to the expulsion.”